AmnaBibiCodes/Stock-Price-Prediction/README.md

 <details>
 <summary><b>Click to expand the pipeline overview</b></summary>

-1. **Data Loading** — historical Tesla stock price data is loaded for analysis.
+1. **Data Loading**, historical Tesla stock price data is loaded for analysis.
-2. **Exploratory Data Analysis (EDA)** — trends, moving averages, and price movements are visualized.
+2. **Exploratory Data Analysis (EDA)**, trends, moving averages, and price movements are visualized.
-3. **Preprocessing** — the data is cleaned and prepared (feature scaling, train/test split).
+3. **Preprocessing**, the data is cleaned and prepared (feature scaling, train/test split).
-4. **Modeling** — a machine learning model is trained to learn patterns in historical prices.
+4. **Modeling**, a machine learning model is trained to learn patterns in historical prices.
-5. **Evaluation** — model predictions are compared against actual prices to gauge accuracy.
+5. **Evaluation**, model predictions are compared against actual prices to gauge accuracy.
-6. **Visualization** — predicted vs. actual prices are plotted for a clear before/after view.
+6. **Visualization**, predicted vs. actual prices are plotted for a clear before/after view.

 </details>